w3f/polkadot-wiki/docs/general/contributing.md

 - `parachain` in text and `Parachain` at the beginning of a sentence.

 The Polkadot Wiki has multiple moving parts.
-To ensure your contribution does not introduce compilation errors and that your page is properly rendered in production, we encourage you to load the Wiki locally before submitting a pull request for review.
-Loading the Wiki locally also adds the benefit of checking for broken links.
+To ensure your contribution does not introduce compilation errors and that your page is properly rendered in production, we encourage you to build and render the Wiki on your local machine before submitting a pull request for review.
+Rendering the Wiki locally also adds the benefit of checking for broken links.

 ### Render the Wiki Locally